technovistalimited/shongjukti/README.md

 - [ ] place `_attachments.scss` in your repository
 - [ ] include `_attachments.scss` to your master SCSS and compile
 - [ ] place `_attachments.js` in your repository
-- [ ] add simple JS in back end for conditional fields in attachment types (UX)

 ### Usage (Recurring Tasks)